dduzgun-security/github-self-hosted-runners/README.md

 ## Confidentiality
 ##### Using self-hosted runners only in trusted GitHub Actions
 Self-hosted runner are using the dedicated host as the runner.
-Only verified GitHub Actions must use self-hosted runners to reduce the use of a potential malicious open-source GitHub Action that migth access our private network.
+Only verified GitHub Actions must use self-hosted runners to reduce the use of a potential malicious open-source GitHub Action that might access our private network.

 ##### Limit access to self-hosted runners
 Restrict the use of self-hosted runners to specific repositories only.